Sanfotsi: Accounts

+Chinese records also indicated that there were at least two different places named Sanfoqi after the Chola attack on Palembang: Sanfoqi-Zhanbei (for Jambi) and Sānfóqí Zhu nian (Kedah).

-Sanfotsi as a state is recorded in many accounts, the majority of which are from Chinese sources such as the Chinese annals Chu-fan-chi written by Chau Ju-kua, and Ling-wai tai-ta by Chou K'u-fei (周去非 (Zhōu Qùfēi, Chou Ch'ü-fei)).
+Sanfotsi as a state is recorded in many Chinese sources such as the Chinese annals Chu-fan-chi written by Chau Ju-kua, and Ling-wai tai-ta by Chou K'u-fei (周去非 (Zhōu Qùfēi, Chou Ch'ü-fei)).
 Excerpts here translated by Hirth and Rockhill:

 Hsin-Tang-shu

 This Tang dynasty chronicle Hsin-Tang-shu mentioned that the envoy of Mo-lo-yu (Melayu Kingdom) came to Chinese court in 644–645.
 While the envoy of Shih-li-fo-shih (Srivijaya) came for the first time in 670.

+Yijing

+The Tang dynasty monk Yijing visited Srivijaya, which was Palembang, and wrote of the country and its Buddhism.
+He also wrote that Malayu had "become Srivijaya" when he returned in 689.